 This song plays in the background as the 10th Doctor prepares to regenerate into the 11th Doctor.
 An Ood waits for him and tells him – “We will sing you to sleep”.
 Listen to the song here with subtitles explaining what they are singing.

-This is quite a beautiful score.
+This is another beautiful score.
 You can almost feel the pain of the 10th Doctor with this song.
-He is timeless – he can basically never grow old and die – he will regenerate when the time comes.
+He is timeless – he can never grow old and die – he will regenerate when the time comes.

 I just love this song.
 It’s full of energy and if you look at the various creatures in Doctor Who, it has a musical part for each creature.
 It starts off with the Cybermen and goes on from there.